 "Layla" In "Goodfellas"

-Henry's (Ray Loitta) voiceover explains that Jimmy (Robert De Niro) has become paranoid after the legendary Lufthansa heist.
-He chooses to whack all the people involved, most of his gangster friends, so he doesn't get ratted out.
-Up until this point, Jimmy had been been depicted as an honest and loyal man.
+Henry's (Ray Loitta) voiceover explains how Jimmy (Robert De Niro) became paranoid after the legendary Lufthansa heist and decided to whack all of the people involved, most of his gangster friends, so he doesn't get ratted out.
+Up until this point, Jimmy had been depicted as an honest and loyal man.
 This scene exposes his true nature with a wild guitar soundtrack.

 The Clown Scene In "Goodfellas"